 Skip to main content

-This document details the behaviour of so-called Star-shaped Hydra Network.
+This document details the behavior of the so-called star-shaped Hydra network.

 Summary

-• A central Server node providing "Head-as-a-service", with low expected downtime, probably operated by some company or organisation with enough resources to host this service,
+• A central server node that provides 'head-as-a-service' with low expected downtime, likely operated by a company or organization equipped to host this service.

-• Client nodes, either DApp instances, or mobile/personal wallets, which might not be always online and possibly can come and go.
+• Client nodes, which may be DApp instances or mobile/personal wallets.
+These nodes might not always be online and can come and go.

 Star-shaped Heads Network

-Client nodes want to be able to interact with each other efficiently, at a low cost, using L2 solution, with all the Hydra safety guarantees, but without bearing the operational burden of operating an always online "full" Hydra node (eg. using an embedded version of the node, or a lightweight version).
-There might be a lot of them, say in the 100s or even 1000s but they are not always all live and up at the same time.
+Client nodes aim to interact with each other efficiently and at low cost using a layer 2 solution, with all the Hydra safety guarantees, but without the operational burden of maintaining an always-online 'full' Hydra node.
+This might involve using an embedded version of the node or a lightweight variant.
+Potentially, hundreds or even thousands of such client nodes exist, though they are not always active simultaneously.

-Client nodes establish pairwise Heads (eg. channels) with the server: This setup is simpler than with a normal multiparty head because the server has as a well-known identity and the client can always provide the needed parameters (keys, IP) to the server when setting up the Head using some specific service whose definition is outside of the scope of this document.
+Client nodes establish pairwise heads (eg, channels) with the server.
+This setup is simpler than with a normal multiparty head because the server has a well-known identity, and the client can always provide the needed parameters (keys, IP) to the server when setting up the head using a specific service, the details of which are outside the scope of this document.

-Transactions a client node posts in "its" Head should be reflected by the server into the other Heads it maintain.
+Transactions that a client node posts in 'its' head should be reflected by the server into the other heads it maintains.

 Questions:

-• Is it expected the pairwise Heads to have varying "durations", eg. a client comes, opens a Head, does some stuff, and closes it but the other Heads maintained by the same server stay Open?
+• Is it expected for the pairwise heads to have varying 'durations'?
+For example, a client comes, opens a head, conducts some activities, and closes it, while other heads maintained by the same server stay open.

-• How does the server provided guarantees preserving the basic Safety property of Hydra Heads for each of the pairwise heads?
+• How does the server provide guarantees preserving Hydra heads' basic safety property for each pairwise head?

-• What the diagram suggest is to use Hash Time-Lock Contracts (HTLC) which ensures the Client can always get its UTxO back if the server does not properly route the transaction to its destination
+• The diagram suggests using Hash Time-Lock Contracts (HTLC) to ensure the client can always retrieve its UTXOs if the server does not properly route the transaction to its destination.

-• What kind of transaction should be supported?
-HTLC are good for payments-style transactions but not for DApps for example, or they would need to be adapted
+• What kinds of transactions should be supported?
+HTLCs are suitable for payment-style transactions but not necessarily for DApps, unless adapted.

-• There seems to be an implicit assumption that the server can "route" a transaction in one Head to the proper Head which implies it "understands" the addresses of UTxO posted in Heads
+• It seems to be assumed implicitly that the server can 'route' a transaction from one head to the appropriate head, implying it 'understands' the addresses of UTXOs posted in heads.

-The following transaction diagram represents the lifecycle of 2 pairwise Heads between Alice, Bob and Server.
+The diagram below represents the lifecycle of two pairwise heads between Alice, Bob, and the server.

 Star-shaped Network On-Chain